-PROMPTS CLIENT SCORE: • How is your health?
-NOTES • Are you getting any help with your health?
-How often? • Do you feel you are getting all the care you need for your • Any illness like diabetes, HIV, Hep C or anything like that going on? • Ever had a doctor tell you that you have problems with blood pressure or heart or lungs or anything like that? • When was the last time you saw a doctor?
-What was that for? • Do you have a clinic or doctor that you usually go to? • Anything going on right now with your health that you think would prevent you from living a full, healthy, happy life? • Are there other professionals we could speak with that have knowledge of your health? • Do you have any documents or papers about your health or past stays in hospital because of your health?
+PROMPTS CLIENT SCORE: How is your health?
+Are you getting any help with your health?
+How often?
+Do you feel you are getting all the care you need for your health?
+Any illness like diabetes, HIV, Hep C or anything like that going on?
+Ever had a doctor tell you that you have problems with blood pressure or heart or lungs or anything like that?
+When was the last time you saw a doctor?
+What was that for?
+Do you have a clinic or doctor that you usually go to?
+Anything going on right now with your health that you think would prevent you from living a full, healthy, happy life?
+Are there other professionals we could speak with that have knowledge of your health?
+NOTES SCORING Any of the following: Co-occurring chronic health conditions Attempting a treatment protocol for a chronic health condition, but the treatment is not improving health

-SCORING 4 Any of the following: □ Co-occurring chronic health conditions □ Attempting a treatment protocol for a chronic health condition, but the treatment is not improving health □ Pallative health condition 3 Presence of a health issue with any of the following: Not connected with professional resources to assist with a real or perceived serious health issue, by choice Single chronic or serious health concern but does not connect with professional resources because of insufficient community resources (e.g. lack of availability or affordability) Unable to follow the treatment plan as a direct result of homeless status 2 □ Presence of a relatively minor physical health issue, which is managed and/or cared for with appropriate professional resources or through informed self-care □ Presence of a physical health issue, for which appropriate treatment protocols are followed, but there is still a moderate impact on their daily living 1 Single chronic or serious health condition, but all of the following are true: Able to manage the health issue and live a relatively active and healthy life Connected to appropriate health supports Educated and informed on how to manage the health issue, take medication as necessary related to the condition, and consistently follow these requirements.
-0 □ No serious or chronic health condition disclosed, observed, or suspected □ If any minor health condition, they are managed appropriately
+□ Pallative health condition

+Presence of a health issue with any of the following:

+□ Not connected with professional resources to assist with a real or perceived serious health issue, by choice

+Single chronic or serious health concern but does not connect with professional resources because of insufficient community resources (e.g. lack of availability or affordability) Unable to follow the treatment plan as a direct result of homeless status

+- Presence of a relatively minor physical health issue, which is managed and/or cared for with appropriate professional resources or through informed self-care - Presence of a physical health issue, for which appropriate treatment protocols are followed, but there is still a moderate impact on their daily living

+Single chronic or serious health condition, but all of the following are true:

+- Able to manage the health issue and live a relatively active and healthy life Connected to appropriate health supports - Connected to appropriate health supports Educated and informed on how to manage the health issue, take medication as necessary related to the condition, and consistently follow these requirements. - □ No serious or chronic health condition disclosed, observed, or suspected □ If any minor health condition, they are managed appropriately